RCIC-UCI-Public/website-rcic/docs/source/storage/dfs.rst

 The Selective Backup process will automatically start saving your home directory as well as some public and private disk spaces.

-.. note:: | For a majority of users defauls are sufficient.
+.. note:: | For a majority of users, defaults are sufficient.
           | There is nothing for you to do if you like the defaults.

 Users manage their Selective Backup via two **control files** located in their